BDC Hamburger Icon

 • Do Not Disturb: If you can’t take a phone call, the Do Not Disturb function keeps your phone quiet, automatically sending calls to your voicemail.

 • Hold systems and hold music: If you must put a call on hold, having a hold system is much more efficient than setting down the receiver and hoping the caller can’t hear you.
-A hold system with a music function is professional and courteous.
+A hold system with a music function is professional and courteous and expected for established businesses.

 • Unified communications: Some VoIP systems integrate video, SMS, MMS, social media messaging and other communication channels with standard phone services on a single platform.
-This gives customers more ways to get in touch with you.
+This gives customers more ways to get in touch with you and enables your growing business to handle communication more efficiently.

 • Presence data: Many VoIP platforms allow users to set their status – for example, available, away from desk and busy – and everyone else using the system can see that status.
 This can improve internal communication and reduce or eliminate the number of incoming calls being transferred to an extension where no one will pick up.